 The benefits are two-fold: while deployed you can entirely focus on the task before you, and once you return you can work closely with your lawyer to ensure that you are happy with the divorce settlement.

-If you would like for the divorce to finalize as quickly as possible, you may wave your right to SCRA protection and let the divorce proceed in your absence.
+If you would like for the divorce to finalize as quickly as possible, you may wave your right to SCRA protection and let the divorce proceedings in your absence.
 If you are filing for an uncontested divorce, you must wave your right to SCRA protection.

 Forced return to the US